Erectile Dysfunction Treatment

 Why should I consider getting erectile dysfunction treatment?

 You may think erectile dysfunction is a rare condition and can be embarrassing to admit.
 Contrary to your belief, erectile dysfunction is actually more common than you think among men in Singapore.
 In a study among Singapore men, it was estimated that 51.3% of men over the age of 30 reported some degree of erectile dysfunction.¹

-Getting proper treatment for erectile dysfunction is not only important for satisfactory sexual intercourse, but it may also be related to other medical conditions.
+Getting proper treatment for erectile dysfunction from a urologist is not only important for satisfactory sexual intercourse, but it may also be related to other medical conditions.
 Erectile dysfunction is commonly seen in people with low testosterone levels, and low testosterone levels have been attributed to major conditions such as heart disease or high blood pressure.